savonet/book/language.md

 will actually display "`My name is "Sam"!`".
-Other commonly used escaped characters are "`\\`" for backslash and "`\n`" for new line.\SM{other commonly escaped chars?} Alternatively, one can use the single quote notation, so that previous example can also be written as
+Other commonly used escaped characters are "`\\`" for backslash and "`\n`" for new line.\SM{other commonly escaped chars?}\TODO{explain multiline strings ending by `\`} Alternatively, one can use the single quote notation, so that previous example can also be written as

 ```{.liquidsoap include="liq/string2.liq"}
 ```